fractalwrench/portfolio/content/posts/json-2-kotlin.md

 </form>
 ```

-You may have noticed that the HTML form binds the `conversionForm` attribute in our previous method.
-When a POST request is submitted, the `conversionForm` method parameter will contain the text entered into the `field` attribute in our `<textarea>` element:
+You may have noticed that the HTML form binds the `conversionForm` attribute in our previous method, as a form object.

+When a POST request is submitted, the `conversionForm` method parameter will contain the text entered into our `<textarea>` element.
+We can then pass the user's input into the `Kotlin2JsonConverter`, and our HTML response will contain dynamically generated Kotlin:

 ```
 @PostMapping("/")